secureoptions/threshold/README.md

 ## Example Syntax and Usage
 (see "man threshold" for detailed info)<br />
-You can create a monitor/threshold to ping or establish TCP handshakes with a target IP or DNS hostname in a continual loop, and then execute a given command if triggered using the following syntax:
+You can create a monitor/threshold to ping, establish TCP handshakes, or download files from with a target IP or DNS hostname in a continual loop, and then execute a given command if triggered using the following syntax:

    *threshold -ciPt -d __target__ -a "__action__"*